FrancesCoronel/vanilla-box/README.md

 I created an [API key](https://console.cloud.google.com/apis/credentials) and [Custom Search Engine (CSE) id](https://cse.google.com) in order for the API to work.

+Please note that the API limits calls to 100 per day on the free plan even with billing enabled.

 ### Tools Used

 * [BrandColors](https://brandcolors.net)